rajibkn345/rajibkn345/README.md

 # Hi there 👋, I am Roman Khan Rajib
-#### I am a react js developer
+#### I am a MERN Stack js developer

 I am passionate programmer with proficiency in React.js, HTML, JavaScript, and CSS, as well as strong ability to communicate and work in a team effectively.

-Skills: REACT / JS / HTML / CSS/SCSS
+Skills: REACT /Next / Node / Express / MongoDB / TS / JS

 - 🔭 I’m currently working on Upwork
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’ve extensive worked experience on MERN
 - 👯 I’m looking to collaborate on github